-As on 31st March, 2022, the Company had 12 Directors of which 2 are Executive Directors, 4 are Non-Executive and 6 are Independent Directors including two woman directors.
-The composition of the Board is in conformity with SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.
+As on 31st March, 2023, the Company had 11 Directors out of which 1 is Executive Director, 4 are Non-Executive Directors and 6 are Independent Directors including two Woman Directors.
+The composition of the Board is in conformity with the Companies Act 2013 and other applicable rules and regulations and SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015.

 None of the Directors on the Board holds directorships in more than ten public companies.
 Further, none of them is a member of more than ten committees or chairman of more than five committees across all the public companies in which he/she is a director.
-Necessary disclosures regarding committee positions in other public companies as on March 31, 2022 have been made by the directors.
+Necessary disclosures regarding committee positions in other public companies as on March 31st,2023 have been made by the directors.